Give to everyone what you owe them:... if [you owe] respect, give respect.

 Christians work towards a vision of the world as a place of peace, love and justice.
 In this vision, each person is offered respect in their uniqueness in the eyes of God.
 Respect means providing all people with what is right and fair for them: life, health, freedom, and dignity.
 The Bible is full of teachings about treating people respectfully (e.g. Exodus 23:2, 6).
 Paul, one of the founders of the early Christian church, writes in his letter to the Romans that they should “honour one another above yourselves” (Romans 12:10).
 Living respectfully is about creating a culture in which each person recognises that their own good is bound up with the good of others.

-In our school community children are taught a broad and balanced curriculum that encompasses equality and diversity.
+In our school community children are taught a broad and balanced curriculum that encompasses equality and diversity surrounding but the key idea of community and living well together.
 Children explore a range of different faiths, cultures and belief systems and are encouraged to see and respect the differences between them.
 Children at Newton on Trent Church of England Primary School are nurtured to respect themselves, each other and our school in order for us to create a school environment based on peace, love and justice.
+All members of our school community are respected and show respect to each other.

 Therefore each of you must put off falsehood and speak truthfully to your neighbour, for we are all members of one body.